Sell Your Mineral Rights in Garvin County, OK

 How a Mineral Rights Sale Actually Works

-Any deed or conveyance of mineral rights in Garvin County must be recorded with the Garvin County Clerk's office in Pauls Valley.
-Oklahoma uses a race-notice recording system, which means the first party to properly record a deed — and who took without notice of a prior claim — generally wins in a conflict.
-If you inherited minerals and the deed was never recorded, get it recorded before you try to sell or lease.
+All mineral deeds, assignments, and conveyances must be recorded at the Garvin County Clerk's office, located at the courthouse in Pauls Valley.
+Oklahoma uses a race-notice recording system, which means the first party to properly record a deed generally wins in a conflict.
+Don't skip or delay recording after closing.

 Non-Participating Royalty Interests (NPRIs)